tildeleb/heapsort/README.md

 	go build
 	go test

-The program that does the actual
+The program that does the actual testing is here:

+	cd hsort

 The C version of Heapsort
 -------------------------